SwedbankPay/developer.swedbankpay.com/_includes/intent.md

 {% endif %}
 {% if autocapture %}
-* **`AutoCapture` (one-phase)**: If you want the credit card to be charged ( without additional operations), you will have to specify that the intent of the purchase is `AutoCapture`.
+* **`AutoCapture` (one-phase)**: If you want the credit card to be charged (without additional operations), you will have to specify that the `intent` of the `Purchase` is `AutoCapture`.
 This is normally only allowed if the consumer purchases digital products with instant delivery/shipment.
   Check with your acquirer before using this feature.
 The amount will be reserved via the authorization and the credit card will be charged